Rebase and resolve merge conflicts

 git push origin my-branch --force-with-lease

-Use an interactive rebase when you want to specify how to handle each commit.
-You must do an interactive rebase from the command line.
+Use an interactive rebase to specify how to handle each commit.
+The following instructions use the Vim text editor to edit commits.

 To rebase interactively:

-1. Open a terminal and change to your project.
+1. Open a terminal and change to your project directory.

 2. Ensure you have the latest contents of the target branch.
 In this example, the target branch is main: